 - And don’t forget to update any mailing subscriptions or online billing information.
 You don’t want those orders going to your old address!

-- Bonus idea: Grab a copy of 417 Magazine—the region’s local lifestyle magazine named after your new area code—to help you get better acquainted with Springfield and the surrounding area.
+- Bonus idea: Grab a copy of 417 Magazine—the region’s local lifestyle magazine named after your new area code—to help you get better acquainted with the Springfield community and the surrounding area.
 Maybe even hook yourself up with an annual subscription so you can stay in the know about the newest and best things happening in 417-land!

 Now’s also the time to start setting up any services you’ll need.
 Moving means getting a new doctor, dentist, car mechanic, hair stylist, veterinarian and much, much more.
 Start doing your research and setting up appointments.
 Be sure to consult the Springfield Area Chamber of Commerce directory, which is home to hundreds of member businesses in a wide variety of industries.
 Once you have a go-to business for these services, you’ll feel like a local in no time.